toolinbox/Klib.me/README.md

 - A new `Klib` notebook will be created in Evernote.
 - Klib also creates the tags `Klib`, `Book`, `Read Book` for content exported into Evernote.
+- No matter how you rename or move Klib notebook in Evernote, Klib could exactly export to the same notebook.
 - Klib will override notes in Evernote whenever you modify books or notes.
 	- Tips: For this reason the notes in Evernote are read only.